Maryhill State Park

 So, unpack your campsite or hook up your RV at Maryhill State Park.
 Stay awhile, and take advantage of the activities in the region.
 Your one complaint upon leaving may be that the time passed too quickly.

-Maryhill State Park is an 81-acre camping park with 4,700 feet of waterfront on the Columbia River in Klickitat County.
-The area is significant for its natural beauty, access to the surrounding natural wonders, and cultural history.
+Maryhill State Park is an 89-acre camping park with 4,700 feet of waterfront on the Columbia River in Klickitat County.
+The area is significant for its natural beauty, access to the surrounding natural wonders and cultural history.

 Both the Stonehenge construction and the Maryhill Museum of Art located near the park, built by Sam Hill, are open to the public.

-Located in Klickitat County on the Columbia River, Maryhill has two boat ramps and 216 feet of dock for boat handling only.
+Located in Klickitat County on the Columbia River, Maryhill has two watercraft launches and 216 feet of dock for boat handling only.

-The park has 20 tent sites and 50 utility sites.
+The park has 20 standard campsites, 50 full-hookup sites, 2 primitive sites.
 Maximum site length is 60 feet (may have limited availability).
-There are four restrooms, one ADA, and 10 showers, two ADA.
+There are three restrooms, one ADA, and 6 showers, two ADA.
 There is one RV dump station.

-Ice is available for sale at the park office.
+Ice and firewood are available for sale at the park welcome station.

-Maryhill State Park is part of an area also called Maryhill, which was influenced by renowned highway builder, noted lawyer and financier Samuel Hill.
-The son-in-law of Great Northern Railway tycoon James J. Hill, Sam Hill built his majestic home and a full-scale replica of Stonehenge close to the current state park.
+Maryhill State Park is located within a larger community area, also called Maryhill, which was influenced by renowned highway builder, noted lawyer and financier Samuel Hill and the son-in-law of Great Northern Railway tycoon James J. Hill.
+Sam Hill built a majestic home and a full-scale replica of Stonehenge close to the current state park.
 A Quaker, Hill commissioned Stonehenge in 1918 as a monument to the Klickitat County soldiers who died fighting World War I. The structure was completed nearly 13 years later, shortly before Hill died.
 Sam Hill’s wife, daughter and mother-in-law were all named Mary, and his home, now a museum, was named Maryhill to honor them.
 The park was named for its proximity to the home.
 In 1972, the U.S. Army Corps of Engineers leased the property to the state of Washington to operate Maryhill State Park.